Chinese Black Tea Types: Exploring the Richness and Varieties

 6. Qimen Black Tea: Qimen black tea, also known as Keemun black tea, is celebrated for its exquisite flavor and fragrance.
 It offers a harmonious blend of orchid-like aroma and a rich, full-bodied taste.

-See also Asian Black Tea: Exploring the Rich Flavors and Health Benefits
+See also Chinese Black Tea: A Rich and Flavorful Brew

 Brewing Chinese Black Tea